pietrobarbiero/pytorch_explain/README.rst

 -----------------------------------------------

 Using concept embeddings we can solve concept-based problems very efficiently!
-For this simple tutorial, let's approach the trigonometry benchmark dataset:
+For this simple tutorial, let's approach the XOR benchmark dataset:

 .. code:: python